LessPainful/lesspainful.github.com/_posts/2012-03-07-Calabash-Android.md

 title: An Overview of Calabash Android
 author: Jonas Maturana Larsen
 author_img: jonas.jpg
+author_email: jonas@lesspainful.com
 ---

 An Overview of Calabash Android
 -------------------------
 This post describes [Calabash Android](http://github.com/calabash/calabash-android) in some technical detail.
 It will give you an architectural overview of Calabash Android and a resume of the functional testing tools available for Android.
 It assumes that you  are familiar with [Cucumber](http://cukes.info) and Android development.

-- For an introduction to Calabash and LessPainful (and some info on Cucumber), please read [Calabash: Functional Testing for Mobile Apps](/2012/03/07/Calabash/).
+- For an introduction to Calabash and LessPainful (and some info on Cucumber), please read [Calabash: Functional Testing for Mobile Apps]({{ site.url }}/2012/03/07/Calabash/).
 - Instructions for how to use Calabash in your Android project can be found on [Github](http://github.com/calabash/calabash-android).